Dismiss Modal

 Here are some general care guidelines:

-• You may use over-the-counter medicine, such as acetaminophen or ibuprofen, to control pain and fever unless something else was prescribed.
-Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease.
-Also talk with your provider if you've had a stomach ulcer or digestive tract bleeding.
-Don't give aspirin to anyone under 18 years of age who is ill or has a fever.
-It may cause a severe illness called Reye syndrome, which may result in brain or liver damage.
-If not treated correctly, it may cause death.
+• You may use over-the-counter medicine, such as acetaminophen or ibuprofen, to control pain and fever unless something else is prescribed.
+Talk with your doctor before using these medicines if you have chronic liver or kidney disease.
+Also talk with your doctor if you've had a stomach ulcer or digestive tract bleeding or take a blood thinner.

 Follow-up care

-Follow up with your healthcare provider as advised.
-If all symptoms haven't gotten better, or if hearing doesn't go back to normal in 2 weeks, you may need further treatment.
+Follow up with your doctor as advised.
+If all symptoms haven't gotten better, or if your hearing doesn't go back to normal in 2 weeks, you may need further treatment.

-• Ear pain gets worse or doesn't improve after 3 days of treatment
+• Your ear pain gets worse or doesn't improve after 3 days of treatment.

-• Fluid or blood draining from the ear canal
+• Fluid or blood is draining from the ear canal.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.